leedskiy/C-numbers-sorter/README.md

 # C-numbers-sorter
 <p>
-  Program expects file name which has to be sorted as second parameter.
+  Program expects file's name which has to be sorted as second parameter.
 </p>
 <p>
   It sorts separately every line of the given file.